The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 The 2-functor $\FG$ is a (quantum) algebraic version of the geometric Satake equivalence.
 We mean that certain Singular Soergel bimodules for the infinite dihedral group correspond to a ($q$-analog of a) 2-category of equivariant perverse sheaves on loop group of $SL_2$ (or more precisely, on the Kac-Moody group for affine $SL_2$).
 Setting $q = 1$ or equivalently $\d = 2$, we recover the geometric Satake equivalence.
 We will not discuss this quantum algebraic Satake equivalence any further in this paper; see \cite{EQAGS} for more details, and for generalizations in type $A$.
 However, we do study the 2-functor $\FG$ in detail.

-Now consider a specialization of $\Z[\d]$ where $\d \mapsto q + q^{-1} \in \Bbbk$ for $q$ a primitive $2m$-th root of unity.
+Now consider a base ring $\Bbbk$ containing a primitive $2m$-th root of unity $q$, and make $\Bbbk$ a $\Z[\d]$-algebra via $\d \mapsto q + q^{-1} \in \Bbbk$.
 The Karoubi envelope of $\mTL \ot \Bbbk$ is now equivalent to the category of tilting modules over a form of $U_q(\sl_2)$ at that root of unity.
 The $m$-th quantum number vanishes, and $JW_m$ is not well-defined.
 More interestingly, $JW_{m-1}$ is well-defined, and is \emph{negligible}, i.e. it is in the kernel of a certain invariant form on $\mTL$.
 In fact, it generates the ideal of negligible morphisms.
 It is also common to study the (Karoubi envelope of the) category $\mTL_{\negl}$ obtained by killing all negligible maps.
 This category is semisimple, and is equivalent to the fusion category attached to $U_q(\sl_2)$ at a root of unity.
 Jones' original application of the Temperley-Lieb category to subfactors \cite{Jon2} also used the negligible quotient.
 For more on killing negligible morphisms in general, see \cite[Chapter 2]{BarWes} and \cite{Tur}.

 When $q$ is a primitive $2m$-th root of unity, the negligible Jones-Wenzl projector $JW_{m-1}$ is actually rotation-invariant.
 This fact, though fairly trivial, is crucial in this paper.
 Rotation in the Temperley-Lieb algebra has been studied before (see \cite{Jon1,GraLehAffineTL}), but typically in the negligible quotient.
 Other Jones-Wenzl projectors $JW_k$ for $k \le m-2$ are not rotation-invariant.